 In the meantime, I thought it might be fun to rank the nine great houses in Game of Thrones, because there’s nothing I love more than putting my opinions about stuff on the internet.
 Peruse at your peril.

 If you’ll recall, Catelyn Stark actually hails from House Tully.
 Of course, House Tully boasts some strong warriors like Brynden “The Black Fish” Tully.

-The Tully seat Riverrun is nestled within the Riverlands and in quite a precarious position.
-It’s a “sitting duck” for encroaching enemies.
+The Tully seat Riverrun is nestled within the Riverlands, which is quite a precarious position.
+It’s a sitting duck for encroaching enemies.
 Riverrun isn’t very fortified nor is there much by way of natural properties protecting it.

 8. House Arryn

 Now, Catelyn’s sister Lysa Tully married into House Arryn, which is how we were introduced to them in Game of Thrones.

 House Arryn resides in the Eyrie nestled within the Vale.
 The Eyrie, in my humble opinion, is the most fortified out of all the major house seats in Westeros.
 It’s erected on top of an immensely steep mountain range.
 People have perished attempting to climb to the Eyrie.

 Of course, with House Arryn being so protected, they seldom participate in the affairs of Westeros except to arrange marriages with suitable counterparts.
 House Arryn is wealthier than House Tully and, in spite of its isolated location, manages to keep its household well fed and nicely dressed.